caltechlibrary/dataset/dataset-v2-next.md

 In moving to version 2 there will be breaking changes.

-1. (braking change) datasetd should should store data in a SQL engine that support JSON columns, e.g. MySQL 8
+1. (braking change) datasetd should store data in a SQL engine that support JSON columns, e.g. SQLite3, Postgres 12
    a. should improve performance and allow for better concurrent usage
    b. improve frames support
    c. facilitate integration with fulltext search engines, e.g. Lunr,